-Although the proposals in February 2022 were referred back to Administration to clarify a potential land excision process and respond to Council Members' questions, an updated ground lease proposal in relation to WFS was approved by Council in February 2023 (CS09-02/23).
+Although the proposals in February 2022 were referred back to Administration to clarify the potential land excision process and respond to Council Members' questions, an updated ground lease proposal in relation to WFS was approved by Council in February 2023 (CS09-02/23).

-The proposed lease arrangement with WFS was conditional on the City securing a variation to the Current Lease to enable construction of a carpark and access road in a portion of the Current Leased Area (with that land to be excised from the Current Lease).
+The proposed lease arrangement with WFS was conditional on the City securing a variation to the Current Lease, excising a portion of the Current Leased Area to enable construction of a carpark and access road.